Starting Kindergarten? What Your Child Needs to Be Ready

-“Because of changes to public schools across the country, preschool is more critical then ever,” Greene says.
+“Because of changes to public schools across the country, preschool is more critical than ever,” Greene says.
 “Classes are larger than when I went to school in the 1970s, and children are expected to know more by the end of kindergarten than they used to.”
 Families, too, have a role to play in ensuring their kids can be successful.

 We asked Greene to share some of her wisdom that helps kids head off to kindergarten prepped and ready.

 There’s an adage that goes, What we learn with joy we never forget.
-More important than what a child knows is her attitude toward learning.
+More important than what a child knows is their attitude toward learning.
 “These children are still so young, and you want to keep learning joyful and fun—even playful,” says Greene.

-Junie may just be starting to scribble, while Dylan may be writing his name: Everyone works differently and that’s okay.
-“I always tell parents to give each child the space and time he needs to show them what he knows.
+Junie may just be starting to scribble, while Dylan may be writing his name: Everyone learns differently (and at different paces) and that’s okay.
+“I always tell parents to give each child the space and time they need to show them what they know.
 The learning will come, at its own pace and in its own way,” Greene says.
 “The most important thing a parent can give a young learner getting ready to enter school is a feeling of positivity about themselves and school.”

 “My motto in class is Do your personal best,” says Greene.
-“When you see work your child has done, give meaningful praise, so instead of a chorus of Good job, try to take note of something she did different.
+“When you see work your child has done, give meaningful praise, so instead of a chorus of Good job, try to take note of something they did different.
 You might say, I see you made a whole series of circles.
 Tell me more about your idea here.
-That way, you’re also inviting a conversation about her ideas.”
+That way, you’re also inviting a conversation about their ideas.”